nrwl/nx/packages/schematics/README.md

 Also, `app.module.ts` will have `StoreModule.forRoot` and `EffectsModule.forRoot` configured.

-#### EmptyRoot
+#### onlyEmptyRoot

-Run `schematics @nrwl/schematics:addNgRxToModule --module=src/app/app.module.ts  --emptyRoot` to only add the `StoreModule.forRoot` and `EffectsModule.forRoot` calls.
+Run `schematics @nrwl/schematics:ngrx --module=src/app/app.module.ts  --onlyEmptyRoot` to only add the `StoreModule.forRoot` and `EffectsModule.forRoot` calls without generating any new files.

 #### Feature

-Run `schematics @nrwl/schematics:addNgRxToModule --module=src/app/mymodule/mymodule.module.ts `, and you will see the following files created:
+Run `schematics @nrwl/schematics:ngrx --module=src/app/mymodule/mymodule.module.ts `, and you will see the following files created:

 ```
 /src/app/mymodule/+state/app.actions.ts